microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

   tab row and the Terminal panes beneath it.
 This border doesn't exist currently.
 * `tabRow.underlineColor`: Controls the color of the aforementioned underline
+* `DWMWA_BORDER_COLOR`: That's not super well documented but the name is interesting for sure.

 <!-- Footnotes -->